biigle/core/README.md

 2. Run `composer install` ([get composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx)).
 4. Copy `.env.example` to `.env` and populate it with your database credentials.
 Then run `php artisan key:generate` to generate an encryption key.
 5. Set up the database tables with `php artisan migrate`.
 6. Run a local development server with `php artisan serve`.
-Alternatively you could use `php -S localhost:8000 -t public/` to mimic a production server.
+Alternatively you can use `php -S localhost:8000 -t public/` to mimic a production server.

 ## Developing